Mommy’s Goal: A Hapee Kiddie

 Making Mama Happy

 Additionally, I started doing things that make me happy, such as losing weight.
 There is a sense of personal achievement in that.
 Then I also reinvented my mommy style.
 I never realized that fashion could change my whole look and outlook.
-In the past, I never really cared about how I dressed.
+In the past, I never really cared about how I dressed or looked.
 Now, a little perk me up in my wardrobe changed me so much.

 Hapee Kiddie Toothy Tales